Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowDagAuth.md

 You can define a timeout in the DAG object:

-- dagrun_timeout: The time that you dag is going to run before timingout
+- dagrun_timeout: The time that you dag is going to run before timing out

 At the operator level:

-- execution_timeout: The time that you task is going to run before timingout
+- execution_timeout: The time that you task is going to run before timing out

 ### Callback